Site Search

 because it dissolves more easily than granulated sugar.
 It is also used to

-thicken because it usually contains cornstarch which prevents the granules
+thicken because it contains cornstarch which prevents the granules

 Corn syrup: This is starch extracted from corn kernels and treated with an